 The other day I was chatting with a friend about step-parents, and step-siblings, and step-grandparents.
-I noticed my brain does such an odd thing when the topic comes up.
+I noticed my brain does such an odd thing when the topic of step-pareting comes up.
 I immediately think: I don’t know anything about step-relationships; they’re unfamiliar to me, not really part of my life.
 And then there’s a follow-up thought: What are you even talking about?
 You grew up with step-grandparents, you have a step-dad right this minute, and you have TEN step-siblings.

 So weird, right?
-Not sure where it comes from, but clearly there’s a part of my brain that really wants nothing to do with step-relationships.
+Not sure where it comes from, but clearly there’s a part of my brain that really wants nothing to do with step-parenting.
 And it’s extra weird, because the step-relationships in my life have only been positive.

 My dad’s parents were divorced, and both remarried.
 So I grew up with three sets of grandparents.
 I never thought of Grandma Daisy or Grandpa Charlie as step-grandparents, they were just grandparents.